adityashrm21/Network-Usage-Tracker/README.md

-# Network-Usage-Calculator
+# Network-Usage-Tracker
-A python script to set a limit and know whether your network usage has exceeded it
+A python script to keep a track of network usage and notify you if it exceeds a specified limit (only support for wifi right now)

 ### Requirements: